kingstarcraft/speech-to-text-wavenet2/README.md

 ## pre-trained models

 You can transform a speech wave file to English text with the pre-trained model on the VCTK corpus.
-Extract [the following zip file](https://drive.google.com/open?id=0B3ILZKxzcrUyVWwtT25FemZEZ1k) to the 'pretrained' directory.
+Extract [the following zip file](https://drive.google.com/file/d/1K2PDW4pEH_ieX0WLQvv1aA_iKsr6xle4/view?usp=sharing) to the 'model' directory, and make sure the config.json in 'model/buriburisuri'.

 ## Docker support